lhoestq/pandas-audio-methods/README.md

 ## Hugging Face support

-Most Audio datasets in Parquet format on Hugging Face are compatible with `pandas-audio-methods`.
+Most audio datasets in Parquet format on Hugging Face are compatible with `pandas-audio-methods`.
 For example you can load the microset of the [People's Speech dataset](https://huggingface.co/datasets/MLCommons/peoples_speech):

 ```python
 df = pd.read_parquet("hf://datasets/MLCommons/peoples_speech/microset/train-00000-of-00001.parquet")